Blinorot/LenslessMic/README.md

 You can choose any of the branches as a starting point.
 [Set your choice as the default branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) in the repository settings.
 You can also [delete unnecessary branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).

-## Examples

-> [!IMPORTANT]
-> The main branch leaves some of the code parts empty or fills them with dummy examples, showing just the base structure.
-The final users can add code required for their own tasks.

-You can find examples of this template completed for different tasks in other branches:

-- [Image classification](https://github.com/Blinorot/pytorch_project_template/tree/example/image-classification): simple classification problem on [MNIST](https://yann.lecun.com/exdb/mnist/) and [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) datasets.

-- [ASR](https://github.com/Blinorot/pytorch_project_template/tree/example/asr): template for the automatic speech recognition (ASR) task.
-Some of the parts (for example, `collate_fn` and beam search for `text_encoder`) are missing for studying purposes of [HSE DLA course](https://github.com/markovka17/dla).

 ## Installation

 Installation may depend on your task.
 The general steps are the following: